AlfonceMweu/tribute-webpage/README.md

 A high quality API that can fetch more information of an individual from the internet.
 More multimedia elements including video clips of interviews and documentaries.

+LICENCE
+This project is licenced by GNU General Public License v3.0.